-I’m a pretty passionate traveler.
+I’m a pretty passionate traveller.
 So much, in fact, that I’ve made it my career.
-After five years spent in university learning, I decided that making a five-year plan to learn in the world by traveling was just as appropriate.
+After five years spent in university learning, I decided that making a five-year plan to learn in the world by travelling was just as appropriate.
 And somehow along the way, I became a travel blogger, freelance writer and videographer.

-Six years ago, there wasn’t the big cultural movement of millenials traveling and people were surprised by my choice.
-After a few trips, they wondered when I would start “real life.”
+Six years ago, there wasn’t the big cultural movement of millennials travelling, and people were surprised by my choice.
+After a few trips, they wondered when I would start ‘real life’.
 They didn’t understand that this was my real life.
 But the people who endlessly supported me and didn’t question my motives also happened to be my parents.
 I have a very close relationship with both of them, but my mom also happens to be my best friend.
 We can spend hours on the phone together, and call back five minutes later with one more story that turns into another half hour of chatting.

 That’s why I feel so lucky that she loves to travel too.

-My most recent trip with my mom took us to the plains of the Serengeti in Tanzania, Africa and to the turquoise waters off its east coast to Zanzibar.
-It was my mom’s dream to go on an African safari and something she thought would never happen.
-We planned the two week trip over her 61st birthday and spent five luxurious days spotting the Big Five in the savannah.
+My most recent trip with my mom took us to the plains of the Serengeti in Tanzania, Africa and the turquoise waters off its east coast to Zanzibar.
+It was my mom’s dream to go on an African safari, and something she thought would never happen.
+We planned the two-week trip for over her 61st birthday and spent five luxurious days spotting the Big Five in the savannah.
 We were even so lucky as to watch two lionesses take down a wildebeest.

-Although I am primarily a solo traveler, I often say it’s not about what you see when traveling, but who you see it with.
+Although I am primarily a solo traveller, I often say it’s not about what you see when travelling, but who you see it with.
 I couldn’t be happier being able to share such incredible moments around the world with someone who means the world to me.

 Thank you for visiting!
 Here you will find a collection of travel stories from women around the world.
 We post new ones each week and every one is as unique and varied as the next.
 Enjoy!